 The Barnes Montessori staff are enthusiastic, responsible and caring.
 Between them they have a wealth of experience.
 All the staff have DBS checks, Safeguarding and First Aid training.
 They are a well-qualified team and all attend on-going professional training courses and Conferences.

-Sarah began her Montessori career at Barnes Montessori over 20 years ago, joining first as a student and then as a class teacher and key person.
+Sarah began her Montessori Career at Barnes Montessori over 20 years ago, joining first as a student and then becoming a class teacher and key person.
 She left to spend a year teaching in Australia before returning to London where she taught for 5 years before starting a family.
-When her 3 children were young she worked as a childminder before re. joining the Barnes Montessori Nursery in September 2016.
-As a class teacher she has a wealth of experience and organisational skills with a great sense of fun and humour.
+When her 3 children were young she worked as a childminder before re-joining the Barnes Montessori Nursery in September 2016.
+As a class teacher and keyperson she has a wealth of experience and organisational skills with a great sense of fun and humour.
 Sarah is Deputy and the school’s Health and Safety Officer and Fire Warden.

-Eleanor joined the team in 2017.
-A Psychology graduate who specialised in Childhood Development.
+Joined the team in 2017.
+A psychology graduate who specialised in childhood development.
 Eleanor went on to work in education and spent a year teaching in Beijing.
-She is currently doing her Diploma in Montessori Pedagogy: Early Years Educator from Montessori Centre International.
-She has specialised training in Attachment theory and is a registered Circle of Security parent facilitator.
-She is a very dedicated class teacher and keyperson.
+She has qualified in Montessori Pedagogy; Early Years Educator from Montessori Centre International.
+She has specialised training in Attachment Theory and is a registered Circle of Security parent facilitator.
+She is a very dedicated and passionate class teacher and keyperson.
 She is Deputy Safeguarding and Child Protection Officer.

 Joined the team, in January 2014.
 She has a Montessori Diploma from Montessori Centre International.
-Michelle has two grown-up daughters and creates and implements cooking activities for the children.
+Michelle has two grown-up daughters and creates and implements cooking and planting activities for the children.
 She is the school’s co-ordinator for the Healthy Early Years London (HEYL) project.
 She is interested in nature and wildlife and is an active volunteer for Wildlife Aid Foundation

 Tanya qualified as a Montessori Teacher in 2011.
 Prior to that she worked in HR for a Financial Services firm.
 After the birth of her first son, Hugo she decided to return to her passion for teaching and working with children and has never looked back.
 Her second son, Otis, also attended a Montessori nursery, giving him the best start to his education.
 She has worked in Teddington and St Margarets and spent a year in Australia too.
 Tanya is passionate about the Montessori approach and in 2018 she qualified as a Montessori Trainer to be able to provide professional development to others interested in the Montessori philosophy.
 Tanya joined the team in 2019.
 She is the school’s SENCO and Inclusion Hub co-ordinator.
 For more information please read here.

 Married with twin girls.
 Vickie originally qualified as a dance teacher with the National Association of Teachers of Dance, has a Dance Diploma from the University of London and qualified as an Exercise to Music Instructor with the YMCA.
 She has extensive experience teaching dance and exercise to children and adults.
 Her weekly sessions with the children incorporate exercises aimed at improving gross and fine motor skills and balance and coordination, along with creative movement for story-telling.